newo88/p2-marvel-quiz/README.md

 -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) -
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) -
-### Testing User Stories from User Experience (UX) Section

--   #### First Time Visitor Goals

--   Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.

--   The user has two options from the home page use the navigation bar at the top of the page or click the logo for the console they want to find out more about.

--   When they get to the console page they are looking for they can scroll down and through them or there is a sub menu bar to take them straight to there console of choice.

-### Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user     experience issues.

-## Development

--   Further development of this site would include adding more companys and there consoles.

--   Adding a gaming hand held section.

--   Include a section for fixs for common know issues.

--   Include tear down videos for cleaning and restoring vintage consoles and hand helds.

-### Deployment
+## Deployment

 -    The website was deployed to Github pages.